 Education-Gretchen obtained a Bachelor of Science in Art Therapy from Bowling Green State University (BGSU) and received her Master of Arts in Art Therapy from Ursuline College.
 During her time at BGSU, Gretchen was the recipient of The School of Art’s James W. Strong Community Service Award, in which she was given funding to develop and implement a community-based arts program for youth.
 Gretchen was also the recipient for Outstanding Art Therapy Student awarded by BGSU’s College of Health and Human Services.
 In graduate school, Gretchen was the award recipient for Exceptional Creativity and Achievement in Thesis Research from Ursuline College’s Master of Arts in Art Therapy Program.
 In 2011, Gretchen was the recipient of Ursuline College’s Art Therapy and Counseling Program Service Award for Promoting the Field of Art Therapy and Building Community, as well as received an Award of Commendation for Student Mentoring and Supervision.

 Gretchen has worked extensively with children and adolescents, including starting her art therapy career as the Founder and Art Therapy Program Coordinator (1995-2002) of a residential treatment partial hospitalization art therapy program at The Cleveland Christian Home, as well as developed and implemented a clinical art therapy program for Applewood Centers, Inc., within a residential treatment program for adolescent females from 2002-2004.
-Her work in residential treatment motivated her to focus more in the area of childhood trauma and loss.
-Since 2004 this has included providing art therapy to grieving children and adolescents who have experienced a death of a loved one, as well as survivors of domestic violence.
+Her work in residential treatment motivated her to focus more in the area of childhood trauma and loss for children and adolescents.
 Gretchen’s work with trauma intervention and loss inspired her to become a Certified Trauma Consultant through The National Institute for Trauma and Loss in Children (TLC)

 .
 Gretchen was the 2011 recipient of TLC’s Consultant Supervisor of the Year Award.